 A derivative of the amino acid cysteine, N-acetyl cysteine (NAC) is an antioxidant that is primarily used to treat acetaminophen overdose and liver conditions such as acetaminophen-induced liver damage and chronic viral hepatitis.
 More recently, NAC has been studied for its potential to treat and prevent yeast infections, nail fungal infections, and oral thrush.

-In a study that investigated the efficacy of NAC as a treatment for vaginal yeast infections in mice, researchers observed that “NAC treatment of vaginal candidiasis significantly suppressed yeast burden in the vagina” and “there was no significant difference in the extent of suppression of yeast growth between NAC and fluconazole.”
+In a study that investigated the efficacy of NAC supplement as a treatment for vaginal yeast infections in mice, researchers observed that “NAC treatment of vaginal candidiasis significantly suppressed yeast burden in the vagina” and “there was no significant difference in the extent of suppression of yeast growth between NAC and fluconazole.”
 They concluded that “oral NAC may be a potential alternative treatment for vaginal candidiasis.”
 (Source)

 Dill oil, like caraway, is another culinary herb that has been shown to have antifungal properties.
 In one study, researchers tested the antifungal activity of dill oil against two standard strains of Candida and a number of clinical strains that were derived from patients with yeast infections.
 The researchers found that dill oil was effective against the majority of the clinical strains tested.
 The researchers concluded that “[t]he results [of the study] suggest that the essential oil of dill could be a potent antifungal agent.”

 A second study that examined the antifungal properties of dill oil against a larger number of clinical strains of Candida found that “dill oil showed a strong inhibitory activity against C. Albicans, both in vitro and in vivo.”
 The authors concluded that dill oil “is a potential natural candidate for the treatment of Candida infection.”